petersulyok/smfc/README.md

 	My experience is that Noctua fans in my box are running stable in the 35-100% fan level interval.
 An additional user experience is (see [issue #12](https://github.com/petersulyok/smfc/issues/12)) when Noctua fans are paired with Ultra Low Noise Adapter the minimum stable fan level could go up to 45% (i.e. 35% is not stable).

  3. `[CPU zone] / [HD zone] hwmon_path=`: This parameter is optional for Intel(R) CPUs and SATA drives (i.e. `smfc` can identify automatically the proper file locations), but must be specified manually for AMD(R) CPUs.
 In case of SAS/SCSI hard disks (where `drivetemp` cannot be loaded) you can specify `hddtemp` value.
 You can use wild characters (`?,*`) in this parameter and `smfc` will do the path resolution automatically.
+ 4. `[Ipmi] remote_parameters=`: if you run your NAS in a Virtual Machine (e.g. you run TrueNAS Scale in a Proxmox VM with direct access on controller or HDDs) you would like to access IPMI remotely on your host.
+With this parameter your can specify IPMI remote parameters added to each IPMI calls (see [issue #27](https://github.com/petersulyok/smfc/issues/27)).
- 4. Several sample configuration files are provided for different scenarios in folder `./src/samples`.
+ 5. Several sample configuration files are provided for different scenarios in folder `./src/samples`.
 Please take a look on them, it could be a good starting point in the creation of your own configuration.

 ### 12. Automatic execution of the service
 This `systemd` service can be started and stopped in the standard way.
 Do not forget to reload `systemd` configuration after a new installation or if you changed the service definition file: